-Formation evaluation and reservoir characterisation will be carried out from these initial three wells through petrophysical interpretation, core analysis, geomechanical studies and stimulation design.
+Formation evaluation and reservoir characterisation would be carried out from these initial three wells through petrophysical interpretation, core analysis, geomechanical studies and stimulation design.
 Drilling permit applications were being prepared for regulatory approval.
 Civil construction works were expected to commence early in 2015.
 Tendering and contracting for the rig and key well services, and recruiting additional project resources were ongoing.
-Spudding of the first well is expected in mid-2015 subject to weather conditions as the wet season ends.
-Two further wells will be drilled back-to-back before the dry season ends in 2015.
+Spudding of the first well was expected in mid-2015 subject to weather conditions as the wet season ends.